• Skip to main content

 Soup Ingredients

-Soy Curls: Butler Soy Curls are dehydrated soy that is meaty in texture which makes them great to mimic chicken.
+Soy Curls: Butler Soy Curls are dehydrated soy.
+They are meaty in texture which makes them great for mimicking chicken.
 It is rehydrated in vegan chicken broth and then tossed in poultry seasoning.

 Vegan Butter: I use and love Earth Balance.
 Butter adds wonderful flavor and richness to our soup but you could use olive oil as well.